ghga-de/nf-platypusindelcalling/README.md

    Visualization and json reports: Extracted INDELs are visualized and analytics of INDEL categories are reported as JSON.

-5. Check Sample Swap (--runTinda):
+5. Check Sample Swap (--runTinda True):

-   If it is true:

    Canopy Based Clustering and Bias Filter, thi step can only be applied into the tumor samples with control.

-6. MultiQC (--skipmultiqc):
+6. MultiQC (--skipmultiqc False):

-   If false, produces pipeline level analytics and reports.
+   Produces pipeline level analytics and reports.

 ## Quick Start